josh-collinsworth/joco-sveltekit/src/routes/blog/posts/introducing-svelte.md

 If you want to get technical, Svelte isn't really a JavaScript framework at all, as much as it&nbsp;is&nbsp;a&nbsp;compiler.
 </Callout>

-To elaborate: React and Vue both run _in_ the browser.
-You load them, and then _use_ them to execute whatever code you write (not unlike jQuery and countless similar libraries).
+To elaborate: React, Vue, and most other frameworks run _in_ the browser.
+You load them first, and then _use_ them by calling their methods to execute whatever code you write (not unlike jQuery and countless similar libraries).
 You can load React, Vue, etc. in a script tag, in a [CodePen](https://codepen.io), or otherwise drop them into whatever environment you want.
-Though there's probably a build tool involved to reduce the bundle size when you work with these frameworks in a production environment, to some extent at least, you're inevitably shipping the framework itself to the browser, and loading it there.
+Granted, there's probably a build tool involved to reduce the bundle size when you work with these frameworks in a production environment.
+But to some extent at least, you're inevitably shipping the framework itself to the browser, and loading it there.

 Svelte doesn't work like that; you can't "load Svelte" in the browser, or play with it on CodePen (though the [Svelte REPL](https://svelte.dev/repl/hello-world) works well instead).
 Svelte isn't a script.

-Instead, to create a Svelte app, you [install the Svelte repo](https://svelte.dev/blog/the-easiest-way-to-get-started) on your machine, and write your Svelte code.
-The Svelte compiler then processes what you write, and all that code is compiled down to minimal, self-contained JavaScript before it ever gets to the browser.
+Instead, to create a Svelte app, you [install the Svelte repo](https://svelte.dev/blog/the-easiest-way-to-get-started) on your machine, and write your Svelte code--which, it's worth noting, is essentially a small superset of HTML.

+Once you've written your Svelte code, the Svelte compiler then processes what you've written, and all that code is compiled down to minimal, self-contained JavaScript before it ever gets to the browser--not unlike how [Sass](https://sass-lang.com/) is compiled to plain CSS.
 That's why Svelte has been referred to as "a framework without the framework."
-(The REPL mentioned above offers a direct peek into the compiled JavaScript, if you're interested.)
+(The [REPL](https://svelte.dev/repl/hello-world) offers a direct peek into the compiled JavaScript, if you're interested.)

-This approach allows for extremely small bundle sizes compared to other frameworks (which in turn often translates to better loading speed and performance), since the bulk of the work is already done by the time the user loads the page.
+This approach allows for extremely small bundle sizes, which in turn translates to better loading speed and performance, since the bulk of the work is already done by the time the user loads the page, _and_ because the browser then has less to parse.

 <Callout>
 All your Svelte code is compiled down to minimal, self-contained JavaScript before it ever gets to the&nbsp;browser.
 </Callout>

-React and Vue also both use a "[virtual DOM](https://stackoverflow.com/questions/21965738/what-is-virtual-dom)," for rendering, which--while faster than crawling the DOM itself to make changes (a common pitfall with jQuery)--still has its own performance implications.
-Thanks to the Svelte compiler, however, we don't have to worry about either approach; components are tied directly to their DOM nodes.
+React and Vue also both use a "[virtual DOM](https://stackoverflow.com/questions/21965738/what-is-virtual-dom)," for rendering, which--while faster than crawling the DOM itself to make changes--still has its own performance implications.
+Thanks to the Svelte compiler, however, we don't have to worry about that; components are tied directly to their DOM nodes.
 You can read more about that in Rich Harris's [Virtual DOM is pure overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).

-#### Authoring components
+#### Authoring Svelte components

+One of the things I like most about Svelte is its HTML-first philosophy.
+With few exceptions--and mostly just including the necessary bits to add variables, logic, and loops to HTML--Svelte code is entirely browser-readable, native HTML and JavaScript.
+In fact, it would be fair (if perhaps unnecessarily technical) to call Svelte code a small superset of HTML.

+But enough telling; let's show.

 Maybe the most contrived way to demonstrate a frontend framework is a button component that counts how many times it's been clicked.
 It's the "hello world" of component examples.